hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

   Refer to the [Working With Clusters And Hosts](#working-with-clusters-and-hosts) section for more details.

-- `host` (string) - The ESXi host where the virtual machine is created.
-A full path must be specified if the ESXi host is in a folder.
+- `host` (string) - The ESX host where the virtual machine is created.
+A full path must be specified if the ESX host is in a folder.
 For example `folder/host`.
   Refer to the [Working With Clusters And Hosts](#working-with-clusters-and-hosts) section for more details.